lamalab-org/matextract-book/CONTRIBUTING.md

 ## Contributing a section

 Thank you for considering contributing to the book.
+Feel free to make a pull request to submit changes!
+Here is a small [guide](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) to help.

 ### Style and formatting